Catherine Connolly: Leas-Cheann Comhairle of Dáil Éireann (2020–2024)

 Connolly was elected the Leas-Cheann Comhairle of Dáil Éireann on 23 July 2020, in a surprise victory over Fine Gael candidate Fergus O'Dowd, becoming the first woman to hold the position.
 In January 2021, Connolly criticised the Government for their handling of the Final Report of the Commission of Investigation (Mother and Baby Homes and certain related matters).
 Referring to the Taoiseach (Micheál Martin), Tánaiste (Leo Varadkar) and Minister for Children, Equality, Disability, Integration and Youth (Roderic O'Gorman) as the "three unwise men", she criticised the Government's failure to provide survivors of mother and baby homes the report before it was released to the general public.
 Connolly stated: "This document I have to hand is what the report looks like.
 I hold it up to show survivors because they do not have it.
 It is the executive summary with the recommendations and one or two other things.
 Not a single survivor has it.
 I have it since yesterday, when it was put in the pigeonholes of Deputies."

 In June 2023 Connolly appeared alongside Clare Daly, Mick Wallace, Mairéad Farrell, and George Galloway in a "neutrality forum" hosted by the organisation "Galway Alliance Against War" where the topic for discussion was the Russo-Ukrainian War.
 In May 2024, during the campaign for the 2024 European Parliament election, Connolly endorsed Clare Daly in the Dublin constituency and spoke at her campaign launch.

 2025 presidential election and campaign

 Connolly confirmed on 11 July 2025 on RTÉ Raidió na Gaeltachta that she had decided to run for president of Ireland and believed she had the necessary support.
 On 16 July, Connolly officially launched her campaign outside Leinster House and confirmed she had received the minimum of twenty Oireachtas nominations required to run for the office.
 Connolly emphasised giving a voice to ordinary people and tackling issues such as a United Ireland, climate change, homelessness, and the normalisation of violence.
 She signalled interest in scrutinising the €330,000 presidential salary, stating she would "look at it" and consider using it "for the common good" if elected.

-In the election on 24 October 2025, Connolly won in a landslide victory, receiving 63.4% of the votes cast, the highest percentage any president has received since the creation of the role in 1938.
+In the election on 24 October 2025, Connolly won receiving 63.4% of the votes cast, the highest percentage any president has received since the creation of the role in 1938, in what was widely described as a landslide victory.
 With 914,143 votes, she recorded the highest number of first preference votes ever received by a candidate in Ireland.